gisogrimm/headtracker/README.md

 # headtracker
-Arduino based head tracker for OVBOX and TASCAR
+Arduino based head tracker for OVBOX and TASCAR, using an ESP8266 microcontroller and a GY-521 (MPU6050 based) motion processor board.

 ## Wiring